De Tomaso Internet Community presented by PANTERA INTERNATIONAL _________________________________________

 Whether you are simply curious about Panteras and classic De Tomasos, considering a future purchase, a new owner, or a long time owner, we invite you to join this community; and we hope you'll participate too!
 The more people participate, the greater these forums serve as a resource for everyone.
 Membership in this community is FREE.
 Ownership of a De Tomaso automobile is not required.
 We respect your privacy, we ask for very little information: name, email address and location.
 This information shall remain private, we shall not sell your information; Pantera International has never shared its mailing list or membership database with any person or business.
 Therefore you shall not be inundated with unwanted email as a result of joining.
 The forums are also moderated; we expect a high degree of mutual respect between members and we try to keep the material family friendly.

-This collection of forums is owned, administrated and financially supported by PANTERA INTERNATIONAL.
+This collection of forums is owned and administrated by PANTERA INTERNATIONAL.
 Pantera International is a car club founded in 1973.
 It is not a social organization like our sister club POCA, it is a club like the Automobile Club, founded to assist the owners of Panteras and all classic DeTomaso automobiles.
 The mission of Pantera International carries-on via the forums, rallying together De Tomaso owners and enthusiasts as an international community, providing a platform whereby they can support one another by sharing their knowledge, experience and information.

 The Pantera is an Italian sports car designed in 1969 at the request of Lee Iacocca on behalf of US Ford.
 It was designed for the North American automobile market to replace the Shelby Cobra as US Ford's sports car.
 Like the Cobra, the Pantera was powered by a high performance Ford V8 motor.
 Power was transmitted to the rear wheels via a five speed manual transaxle manufactured by ZF of Germany; the same transaxle that had been utilized in Ford's Le Mans winning GT40 race car.
 The Pantera's monocoque uni-body combined captivating coachwork designed by Ghia (Tjaarda) and a mid-engine chassis designed by De Tomaso (Dallara).
 The Pantera had the qualities of both an Italian sports car and a muscle car, it was beautiful and at the same time brutish.